 • Research into the relationship between the blockage of light by solar panels on water and the impact on primary biomass production.

-Research into the temperature effects of Middle and High Temperature Open Thermal Energy (MTO and HTO) systems on soil organisms (microbiology)
+Research into the temperature effects of Medium and High Temperature Aquifer Thermal Energy Storage MT- and HT-ATES) systems on water quality (water composition and microbiology).

 For information relating to specific clusters